sigmavirus24/github3.py/docs/gh/repos/downloads.rst

 .. note::

         The Downloads API (described below) was deprecated on December 11, 2012.
 It will be removed at a future date.
+"It has been effectively replaced by the Releases API and is no longer supported."